 - Allow notifications for set timeframes you would like to get notifications (such as always, daily intervals or weekday intervals).

-It can be frustrating if you don't get notifications when you expect to get them.
-Below we highlight some of the most common issues with notifications and their solutions:
+It can be frustrating when notifications aren’t being triggered like they’re supposed to.
+Below we highlight some of the most common issues with notification management and their solutions:

 - The space you did not receive a notification for might have been muted.

-- Make sure you have notifications enabled for either email or system in notification settings.
+- Make sure you have the correct notifications enabled for either mail or system in notification settings.
 Go to User Settings in Rock and click on Notifications.

-- Make sure you are logged into the correct account so you don’t receive notifications for other accounts.
+- Web and desktop only: Make sure you are logged into the correct account so you don’t receive notifications for other accounts.
 Go to My Profile in Rock and click Switch Profile.
 When on mobile, you receive notifications for all logged in accounts.